bridgetrosefitz/bridgetrosefitz.github.io/README.md

 ## What's next

 * I'm still working on a bunch of tweaks...and the fun will be ongoing!
-But next-up priorities (as of 07/27/21) are:
+But major next-up priorities (as of 07/27/21) are:
+  * Improve UI affordances so it's easy to see how you can play with the sphere
+  * Review and improve accessibility
-  *
+  * Create a dark mode
+  * Create video tours of projects